wsharp07/pcprox-console/README.md

     sudo apt-get install libudev1:i386 && sudo ln -sf /lib/x86_64-linux-gnu/libudev.so.1 /lib/x86_64-linux-gnu/libudev.so.0
     ```

+3. Install libhidapi modules

+    ```bash
+    sudo apt-get install libhidapi-dev libhidapi-hidraw0 libhidapi-libusb0
+    ```

-3. Copy `libhidapi-hidraw.so.0.0.0` to the `lib\hidapi` folder
+4. Copy `libhidapi-hidraw.so.0.0.0` to the `lib\hidapi` folder

-4. See the README file in the `lib/pcProxAPI` folder for the files you will need to copy there from the pcProx SDK.
+5. See the README file in the `lib/pcProxAPI` folder for the files you will need to copy there from the pcProx SDK.
 More information on the SDK can be found here: https://www.rfideas.com/products/sdk/universal-enroll-sdk

 ### Running the app